hackclub/hackclub/drumpad/README.md

 ## Getting started

-Let's start by setting up our coding environment using [repl.it](https://repl.it/), a free, online code editor.
+For this workshop, we're going to be using [repl.it](https://repl.it/), a free, online code editor.
 To begin, go to [repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will spin up instantly!

 You will see that there are already three files: `index.html`, `style.css`, and `script.js`.
 Navigate to your `index.html` file, and we will work on the structure of our drum pad there.